bennyhuo/KotlinBlogTranslation/original/Kotlin M12 is out!.md

 ### jvmOverloads

-Kotlin has default arguments that dramatically reduce the needs in overloads, but Java clients can not benefit from this feature directly.
+Kotlin has default arguments that dramatically reduce the needs in overloads, but Java clients can not benefit from this feature directly.<br/>
-In M12 we have added an annotation jvmOverloads that tells the compiler to generate N+1 overloads for a Kotlin function that has N default parameters.
+In M12 we have added an annotation <code>jvmOverloads</code> that tells the compiler to generate N+1 overloads for a Kotlin function that has N default parameters.<br/>
 For example,

 {% raw %}